deniseddi/pacman/README.md

 ## Introduction

-Pacman is a variation of the popular Toy robot code challenge.
+This Pacman is a variation of the popular Toy robot code challenge.
 What follows bellow are partly the instructions of the game combined with my thinking notes to build it.

 ## Description

 **Setting the game**

-• Grid: 5x5 units board
+• Grid: 5x5 units board.
-• Pacman: only one
+• Pacman: there is only one.

 • There are no obstructions to the grid.